Operation Toan Thang III: March

 On 9 March at 03:15 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy company 7 mi southwest of Go Dau Ha supported by artillery, helicopter gunships and AC-47s killing 34 PAVN/VC; U.S. losses were 14 killed.
 At 03:30 a unit of the 1st Infantry Division was ambushed by an enemy force 4 mi east of Nhà Bè losing nine killed.
 At 04:00 a platoon from the 3rd Brigade, 9th Infantry Division engaged 15–20 PAVN/VC 5 mi northeast of Dầu Tiếng, the platoon directed artillery and helicopter gunship fire onto the enemy who withdrew after ten minutes leaving 17 dead and seven individual weapons.
 At 08:30 a unit of the 25th Infantry Division called in airstrikes on a bunker complex 12 mi northwest of Tây Ninh destroying 166 bunkers and killing 11 PAVN/VC.
-At 09:30 a unit of the 1st Brigade, 1st Cavalry Division found 11 122mm rockets 3 mi southwest of Hiệp Hòa.
+At 09:30 a unit of the 1st Brigade, 1st Cavalry Division found 11 122 mm rockets 3 mi southwest of Hiệp Hòa.
 At 11:10 a company from the 3rd Brigade, 1st Cavalry Division operating 16 mi northeast of Biên Hòa received fire from an entrenched enemy force.
 The company attacked the bunkers supported by artillery, helicopter gunships and airstrikes killing 24 PAVN/VC; U.S. losses were two killed.
-At midday a unit of the 11th ACR found a weapons cache 4 miles west of Phước Vĩnh containing 20 107mm rockets, 11 light machine guns, an 82mm mortar and three AK-47s.
+At midday a unit of the 11th ACR found a weapons cache 4 miles west of Phước Vĩnh containing 20 107 mm rockets, 11 light machine guns, an 82 mm mortar and three AK-47s.
 At 13:40 helicopter gunships from the 25th Infantry Division attacked 50 PAVN/VC 9 mi northeast of Go Dau Ha killing ten.
 On 10 March at 18:00 a FAC observed 20 PAVN moving 14 mi south-southeast of Katum and directed helicopter gunships and airstrikes against them killing 18 and destroying four bunkers.